Employment income includes salaries, overtime, bonuses, and any type of allowance (e.g. housing, leave allowance).

 Individual taxpayers conducting business activities or independent work whose gross annual turnover is less than IDR 4.8 billion may calculate their net income using a deemed profit based on a calculation norm of net income provided that they notify the Director General Tax (DGT) within three months of the fiscal year concerned.
 The calculation norm is determined by the DGT based on type and location of the business.

 Certain individuals with business turnover of not more than IDR 4.8 billion are subject to final tax at 0.5% of turnover.
+Under the HPP Law, individual taxpayers within a certain gross turnover threshold that is subject to final tax are not subject to income tax for gross turnover of up to IDR 500 million in one fiscal year.

 Under the Omnibus Law, income received by an Indonesian taxpayer from a permanent establishment (PE) abroad and other active business income from abroad (not from a PE or foreign subsidiary) is not taxable in Indonesia if being invested in Indonesia within a certain period.